GWC-DCMB/ClubCurriculum/README.md

 # Data Science Summer Experience

 This repository contains the curriculum materials for our Data Science Summer Experience.
+Curriculum designed and revised by Marlena Duda.
+Lessons created by Marlena Duda, Kelly Sovacool, Zena Lapp, Logan Walker, and Negar Faranzeh.

 The Lessons directory contains live coding demos meant to introduce each topic in ~15 minute interactive mini-lessons.
 These lessons are delivered in Jupyter Notebooks in a "fill in the blanks" style.
 Instructors will guide students through each lesson and the students will follow along, filling in the blanks on their own documents as we go.